danielabar/meblog/src/markdown/datadog-heroku-rails.md

 **Auto Instrumentation**

 The `require: "datadog/auto_instrument"` in the Gemfile works for supported Ruby [frameworks and libraries](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/dd_libraries/ruby/#integration-instrumentation).
 This means that the gem will automatically detect calls to controllers, background jobs, ActiveRecord queries, Action Mailer, etc. and send the traces to Datadog.
+It also instruments every gem in your Rails app that it can.
+Learn more about [Auto Instrumentation](https://docs.datadoghq.com/tracing/trace_collection/automatic_instrumentation/?tab=datadoglibraries).

 Without `auto_instrument`, you would have to manually instrument your code, which means wrapping every section of code you wanted sent to datadog in trace blocks like this:

 ```ruby
 Datadog::Tracing.trace(name, **options) do |span, trace|